Making new year health resolutions could dramatically improve your overall health.

 Even if you only make small changes, you can make progress toward improving the health of your heart.

-Just remember, when you’re making resolutions, especially those that will improve the health of your heart, follow these simple steps:
+Just remember, when you’re making new year health resolutions, follow these simple steps:

 Make realistic resolutions – Setting goals you can keep is better than setting goals that are too difficult to follow through on.
 Remember, there are simple things you can do to improve the health of your heart.

-Simplicity Makes a Difference – If you’re not currently exercising at all, resolving to exercise every single day may just be too difficult, but increasing your activity to two days a week is easier and it’s a goal you’re more likely to keep.
+Simplicity Makes a Difference – If you’re not currently exercising at all, resolving to exercise every single day may just be too difficult.
+However, increasing your activity to two days a week is easier and might be a goal you’re more likely to keep.
 Take small steps if necessary and you’ll notice it’s easier to turn those steps into habits and then build upon them.

 Remember to be Patient – If you’re goal is to lower your blood pressure by getting more exercise, don’t expect significant results in a day, week or even a month.
 Remember to stay patient and continue to push through your goals even if you aren’t seeing immediate results.